 Students studying this course can follow a route accredited by CIfA, the Chartered Institute for Archaeologists.
 Choosing an accredited undergraduate degree is widely recognised as the first step on a career pathway leading to professional status.
-To obtain a CIfA accredited degree, students study modules which equip them with the requisite theoretical and practical knowledge to act as a foundation for a career in professional archaeology.
+To obtain a CIfA accredited degree, students study modules that equip them with the requisite theoretical and practical knowledge needed for a career in professional archaeology.
 A degree with a year abroad or a placement year is also available, allowing students to benefit from professional work experience in any desired employment sector, including placements offered by our own commercial Archaeological Services.